-Hey, Ed here, with part three of my ten-part blog series that will help you further understand and greatly improve your success with Pinterest for your business… So, let’s take a detailed look at some of the most important and frequently used terminology for the Pinterest novice.
+Hi, So the Pinterest Novice – Terminology and how important it is to understand and it will help you further understand and greatly improve your success with Pinterest for your business… So, let’s take a detailed look at some of the most important and frequently used terminology for the Pinterest novice. with part three of my ten-part blog series.

-Like any of the mainstream social media platforms, Pinterest has its own set of terminology.
-There are quite a lot of terms associated with the Pinterest platform that you’ll need to familiarize yourself with and understand before you get started.
+So like any of the mainstream social media platforms, Pinterest has its own set of terminology.
+And there are quite a lot of terms associated with the Pinterest platform that you’ll need to familiarize yourself with and understand before you get started.

 Pinterest – Pins, Pinners and Pinning